Open-Attestation/open-attestation-cli/README.md

 ##### HTTP endpoint in the `--schema` option

-With the `schema` parameter, an HTTP endpoint will return a valid JSON schema.
+The `schema` parameter also accepts a remote JSON schema.

 The following shows a command example containing an HTTP endpoint: